bholloway/resolve-url-loader/packages/resolve-url-loader/docs/advanced-features.md

 ⚠️ **IMPORTANT** - First read how the [algorithm](./how-it-works.md#algorithm) works.

-The "join" function is higher-order function created using the `options` and `loader` reference.
+The "join" function is a higher-order function created using the `options` and `loader` reference.
 That gives a function that accepts a single `item` and synchronously returns an absolute asset path to substitute back into the original CSS.

 ```javascript
 (options:{}, loader:{}) =>